phungh67/devops-journal/Journal/Construct a simple CRUD application from scratch.md

 - # 2.
 Anatomy of a Flask application
   Like any other programming language, there is a "recommend" structure for Flask application.
 Follow this standard outline will help coding progress and debugging progress more easy and clearly.
   The only thing you must care is ensure libraries are all installed.
-  For directory tree, refer to this [Sample directory tree](../Application/README.md) Spend a few minutes in directory, you will have some questions, so here is the explanation:
+  Spend a few minutes in directory, you will have some questions, so here is the explanation:
 	- ``app.py`` is the executable file of application, when application runs, python will find and run this file.
 	- ``__init__.py`` is the "setup" file of this application, all the methods, libraries, variables, objects will be called and declared in this file.